BillZou123/A-ML-based-survey-summarizer/README.md

-# A-ML-based-survey-summarizer
+# TheSurveyInsider
-This is a project from CAMH (https://www.camh.ca/) under the supervision of Dr.Jonathan Rose at the University of Toronto.
+Welcome to the Survey Insider!
+This is a project in ECE1786 and is originated from the Centre of Addiction and Mental Health.
+Dataset files can be found at ./Data folder and code files can be found at ./code folder.
+Please enjoy the stay!

+Bill and Shiyu